digital-asset/daml/docs/source/app-dev/app-arch.rst

 Application architecture guide
 #########################################

-This document is a guide to building applications that interact with a DA ledger deployment (the 'ledger').
+This document is a guide to building applications that interact with a DAML ledger deployment (the 'ledger').
 It:

 - describes the characteristics of the ledger API, how this affects the way an application is built (the 'application architecture'), and why it is important to understand this when building applications
 - describes the resources in the SDK to help with this task